 7. No Alliance Handicaps.
-For a balance of power system to operate effectively, alliance formation must be fluid and continuous.
+For a balance-of-power system to operate effectively, alliance formation must be fluid and continuous.
 States must be able to align and realign with other states solely on the basis of power considerations.
 In practice, however, various factors diminish the attractiveness of certain alliances that would otherwise be made in response to changes in the balance of power that threaten the state’s security.
 These constraints—rooted in ideologies, personal rivalries, national hatreds, ongoing territorial disputes and the like—that impede alignments made for purely strategic reasons are called “alliance handicaps.”28 In effect, they narrow the competitive alternatives available to states searching for allies.

 Parenthetically, alliance handicaps explain why the alliance flexibility that seemingly derives from the wealth of physical alternatives theoretically available under a multipolar structure should not be confused with the actual alternatives that are politically available to states within the system given their particular interests and affinities.29 Indeed, the greater flexibility of alliances and fluidity of their patterns under multipolarity, as opposed to bipolarity, is more apparent than real.
 Seen from a purely structural perspective, a multipolar system appears as an oligopoly, with a few sellers (or buyers) collaborating to set the price.
 Behaviorally, however, multipolarity tends toward duopoly: the few are often only two.
 This scarcity of alternatives due to the presence of alliance handicaps contradicts the conventional wisdom of the flexibility of alliances in a multipolar system.

 8. Pursue Moderate War Aims.
 Because today’s friend may be tomorrow’s enemy, states should pursue moderate war aims and avoid eliminating essential actors.
 In Gulick’s words, “An equilibrium cannot perpetuate itself unless the major components of that equilibrium are preserved.
-Destroy important makeweights and you destroy the balance; or in the words of Fénelon to the grandson of Louis XIV early in the 18th century: ‘never … destroy a power under pretext of restraining it.’|”30 This lesson is easily grasped when one considers the composition of alignments before and after major-power wars.
+Destroy important makeweights and you destroy the balance; or in the words of Fénelon to the grandson of Louis XIV early in the 18th century: ‘never … destroy a power under pretext of restraining it.’”30 This lesson is easily grasped when one considers the composition of alignments before and after major-power wars.
 During the Second World War, for instance, the United States was allied with China and the Soviet Union against Italy, Germany, and Japan.
 After the war, the United States, victorious but wisely having chosen not to eliminate its vanquished enemies, allied with Japan, Italy, and West Germany against its erstwhile allies, the Soviet Union and Communist China.

 For structural realists, moderate outcomes result because of, not in spite of, the greed and fear of states—to behave too forcefully, too recklessly expansionist, will lead others to mobilize against you.
 This is a very different understanding of moderation than the one that Edward Gulick and members of the English School have in mind when they speak of moderation within a balance of power: “restraint, abnegation, and the denial of immediate self-interest.”
-What is required is “the subordination of state interest to balance of power.”31 For most realists, these notions better describe a Concert system than one rooted in balance of power politics, where states simply follow their narrow, short-run self-interests.
+What is required is “the subordination of state interest to balance of power.”31 For most realists, these notions better describe a Concert system than one rooted in balance-of-power politics, where states simply follow their narrow, short-run self-interests.

 9. Proportional Aggrandizement (or Reciprocal Compensations).
-Sometimes moderation towards the defeated power is unachievable.
+Sometimes moderation toward the defeated power is unachievable.
 Under such circumstances, “if the cake cannot be saved, it must be fairly divided.”
 What is fair?
 Gulick suggests that “equal compensation” is fair.
 The concept of reciprocal compensation or proportional aggrandizement, he claims, “stated that aggrandizement by one power entitled other powers to an equal compensation or, negatively, that the relinquishing of a claim by one power must be followed by a comparable abandonment of a claim by another.”32 Such an “equality” rule, however, would disrupt an existing balance.
 If, for instance, one state is twice as powerful as another, and together they are dividing up a third state, a division down the middle, giving them each half, will advantage the weaker power relative to its stronger partner.
 Instead, “proportional” compensation is not only fair but will maintain an existing equilibrium among the great powers.
 Simply put, the rule governing partitions must be that “the biggest dog gets the meatiest bone, and so on.”
 Returning to our example, a balance will be maintained if the defeated state is partitioned such that two thirds of it goes to the state that is twice as strong as its weaker associate, which receives the remaining third.
 Such proportional aggrandizement prevents any great power from making unfair relative gains at the expense of the others.